cosibot/cosibot-international/bot/languages/en/data/nlu.md

 - Number of deaths in [Romania]{"entity": "country_code", "value": "RO"}
 - Number of deaths worldwide.
 - Number of infected
-- Number of infected in [Saudi Arabia]{"entity": "country_code", "value": "SA"}
 - Situation globally
+- statistics about mortality
 - Statistics of [Grevenbroich]{"entity": "geography", "value": "town"}
 - Statistics of the [Ascension Island]{"entity": "country_code", "value": "SH"}
+- statistics today for [Helsinki]{"entity": "geography", "value": "town"}
 - Statistics.
+- talk about the numbers
 - Tell me the actual numbers.
 - Total confirmed cases
 - Total confirmed cases?
 - What about india
 - What are the latest statistics on coronavirus?
 - What are the statics of covid 19 in the world
+- what is the death count?
 - What is the death rate
 - What is the number of cases?
 - What is the number of confirmed cases?
 - What is the number of deaths in [Sri Lanka]{"entity": "country_code", "value": "LK"}
 - What is the number of deaths?
 - What is the number of infected?
+- what is the world situation?
 - What of positive cases altogether
-- Which country has the highest cases?
-- are infected in the world
-- can you provide statistics?
-- can you talk about the world situation
-- current numbers
-- death in germany
-- global
-- hi Helen send me some statistics about [COVID-19]{"entity": "virus", "value": "COVID"}
-- how is the situation right now in [Portugal]{"entity": "country_code", "value": "PT"}?
-- how is the situation right now in the [british virgin islands]{"entity": "country_code", "value": "VG"}?
-- how is the situation right now?
-- how many cases are out there?
-- how many cases are there out there?
-- how many deaths globaly
-- how many deaths?
-- how many people are infected in all world
-- how many people died
-- how many people died in eternity
-- statistics about mortality
-- statistics today for [Helsinki]{"entity": "geography", "value": "town"}
-- talk about the numbers
-- what is the death count?
-- what is the world situation?
 - what's the current state?
 - where is the virus more prevalent ?
 - where is the virus more prevalent?
+- Which country has the highest cases?
 - which is the most affected country?
+- Word's situation
 - world situation
-- Does the numbers increase or decrease
-- How many cases
-- How many cases are registered in [Zurich]{"entity": "geography", "value": "town"} so far?
-- How many cases are there
-- How many cases?
-- How many coronavirus cases do we have in the world?
-- How many people died corona
-- How many people have been diagnosed with Covid-19
-- What is the number of covid 19 cases in [Malta]{"entity": "country_code", "value": "MT"}
-- What is the number of covid 19 cases in the [Kingdom of Thailand]{"entity": "country_code", "value": "TH"}
-- Word's situation
 - World's situation

 ## intent:covid_situation_deaths